AdesisNetlife/croak/README.md

 additionally, give them freedom if they want to customize or extend Grunt configuration allowing them to adapt it to their needs

+If you want to make less impact to the developers, take a look to the [Croak Grunt faker][14]

 ## Current stage

 Croak is an initial ready-to-use version, though it’s under active development process and important changes can be done in a near future version